 And if you want to see me go through these 7 apps on my iPhone, check out the companion video on the Healthy Fresh Homegrown YouTube channel:

-Now there are specific apps that have been developed especially for gardeners, such as design and planning apps.
+As I mentioned there are specific apps that have been developed especially for gardeners, such as design, planning and identification apps.
 I’ll do a review of those sometime.

 Do you have any favourites?
 Leave a comment and share what you’ve found useful for your gardening.